 and application-bin.tar.gz

-The following section is based on Restore Application Backups from the Bitnami documentation.
 Connect to the new Lightsail instance using SSH .
 Here we will do the following: 1) Navigate to the directory containing your backup.
 2) Stop all servers.
 3) Move the current stack to a different location.
 4) Uncompress the backup file with the application data files to the original directory.
 5) Additionally, to restore a full backup, uncompress the backup file with the application binaries and runtime files to the original directory.
 6) Then finally, start all servers:

-cd /home/bitnami_backup
+cd /home/backup_bitnami

 sudo /opt/bitnami/ctlscript.sh stop